acend/container-basics-training/content/en/docs/06/_index.md

 ```bash
 exit;
 ```

-(To test if peter has been created correctly, just login using his credentials).
+To test if Peter has been created correctly, just login using his credentials.

 Now stop and remove the `mariadb-container-with-external-volume` container.